nguyenthang7215/NguyenThang7215/README.md

 - 👋 Hi, I’m Nguyen Tien Thang
-- 👀 I’m interested in: Coding -_-
+- 👀 I’m interested in: T
 - 🌱 I’m currently learning: Information Technology in PTIT
 - 📫 How to reach me: (fb) https://www.facebook.com/nguyenthang7215
 - 😄 Pronouns: Man
-- ⚡ Fun fact: Nothing :)
+- ⚡ Fun fact: Pain is just a feeling

 <!---
 NguyenThang7215/NguyenThang7215 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.